 This may seem like an obvious one, but it is one of the most important steps to a healthier you.
 Reducing your body fat has a lot of benefits such as:

 - Reduced risk of heart disease

 - Better hormonal profiles in your body

-Remember, it is not a race to see how quickly you can decrease your body fat, a healthy weight loss is around 1-2 pounds a week.
+Remember, it is not a race to see how quickly you can decrease your body fat.
+Healthy weight loss is around 1-2 pounds a week for your fitness goals.

 Crash dieting or pushing yourself too much in the gym can lead to you achieving an unrealistic target, and you may find yourself gaining all the weight you have lost.